-Hyperinsulinemia has been termed as the “unifying theory of chronic disease” .
-It’s useful to understand where you stand on the spectrum of metabolic health and insulin sensitivity.
+Hyperinsulinemia has been called as the “unifying theory of chronic disease” .
+It’s beneficial to understand where you stand on the spectrum of metabolic health and insulin sensitivity.

-The chart below shows the typical relationship between blood glucose and ketone for a range of different degrees of insulin resistance / sensitivity.
+The chart below shows the typical relationship between blood glucose and blood ketone for a range of different degrees of insulin resistance/sensitivity.

 hyperinsulinemia and metabolic disorders